Often, there are situations where you need to apply a minor change into a specific part of a project without affecting the majority of it.

 Once changes are implemented, you proceed to generate a .bex file by only considering the form in question.

-A hierarchical tree is displayed where all the objects that can be considered in a Microdeployment are available.
+According to your selection, a panel is displayed where all the objects that can be considered in a Microdeployment are available.

 Click the Export button and select a directory in your machine where you want the deployment package (.bex file) to be saved.